Savings .com.au

 Important Information and Comparison Rate Warning

-Everyone’s heard of the big four banks, as well as the likes of ING, Macquarie, Bendigo Bank and so on.
-But have you ever heard of Coastline Credit Union?
-The Capricornian?
-Lithuanian Co-operative Credit Society “Talka” Limited?
+Everyone's heard of the big four banks, and the likes of ING, Macquarie, and Bendigo Bank.
+But have you ever heard of Coastline?
+First Option?
+Dnister?

 What is a customer-owned bank?

-Customer-owned banks are ADIs (authorised deposit-taking institutions) that are owned and operated with the sole purpose of providing banking services to members (i.e. customers) rather than generating a profit.
-They aren't publicly listed on the ASX, but they do have shareholders, which is everyone who is a customer of the bank.
+Customer-owned banks are ADIs (authorised deposit-taking institutions) that are owned and operated with the sole purpose of providing banking services to members - their customers - rather than generating a profit.
+They aren't publicly listed on the ASX, but they do have shareholders, that is, everyone who is a customer.

-Many make a profit with the intent on reinvesting profits either back into the bank itself or into the community, rather than providing dividends for thousands of shareholders and lining executives' pockets with huge bonuses.
+Many make a profit with the intention of reinvesting it either back into the bank itself or into the community, rather than divesting it as dividends to external shareholders or lining executives' pockets with huge bonuses.

-In terms of products they can offer, there’s no real difference between mutual banks and retail banks – they can all offer home loans, credit cardsdeposit products, and more.
+In terms of product offerings, there's no great difference between mutual banks and retail banks - they can all offer home loans, credit cards, term deposit products, and more.

-Customer-owned banks are small but mighty.
-According to joint research between KPMG and the Customer-Owned Banking Association (COBA), they make up 3.5% of the value of assets, yet 18% of branches in Australia.
-In the regions that presence is more than 20%.
+According to joint research between KPMG and the Customer-Owned Banking Association (COBA) in 2023, customer-owned banks make up 3.5% of the value of overall banking assets, yet account for 18% of branches in Australia.
+In the regions, that presence is more than 20%.
+They also accounted for 5.6% of mortgage lending.

-Collectively they are called the 'fifth pillar' of Australian banking, worth about $150 billion in assets altogether.
+Collectively, customer-owned banks are considered the 'fifth pillar' of Australian banking, holding a combined $163 billion in assets (as at October 2024).

-According to Roy Morgan research from 2022, customer-owned banks enjoy a 91.6% customer satisfaction rating compared to 77.4% for the major banks.
+According to Roy Morgan research from 2024, customer-owned banks enjoy an 89.5% customer satisfaction rating compared to 75.4% for the major banks.

 Who are the customer-owned banks?

-COBA has a list of its 58 member institutions here - from large customer-owned institutions that operate nationally, to tiny little coastal credit unions dedicated to serving the local township’s inhabitants.
+COBA has 55 member institutions - from large customer-owned banks that operate nationally, to smaller credit unions dedicated to serving their local communities.

 The Australian Prudential Regulation Authority (APRA) regularly publishes data into the size and scale of Australia's banks.
-As of April 2023, the largest customer-owned banks are (in terms of assets):
+As of January 2025, the largest customer-owned banks, in terms of assets, are:

 2. Newcastle Greater Mutual

-Newcastle Permanent - or 'the Perm' as locals say - by itself was the second-largest customer-owned bank in Australia, and touts itself as an alternative to the big banks.
-It has over 325,000 customers and nearly 1,000 staff, and given the name, it is unsurprisingly based in Newcastle.
+By itself, Newcastle Permanent was the second-largest customer-owned bank in Australia, touting itself as an alternative to the big banks.

-Greater Bank began as the Newcastle and Hunter River Public Service Starr-Bowkett Building Co-operative Society Limited, or NHRPSSBBCSL as you might know it.
-It changed its name to Greater Bank in 2016, and today claims to have more than 270,000 customers.
-Greater Bank is also based in Newcastle NSW.
+Greater Bank began as the Newcastle and Hunter River Public Service Starr-Bowkett Building Co-operative Society Limited.
+In 2016, it changed its name to the catchier Greater Bank.

 3. Great Southern Bank

-Bank Australia was first established in 1957 as CSIRO Co-operative Credit Society, before rebranding to Bank Australia in 2015.
-Over its history it has unified 72 credit unions, eventually becoming Australia’s first customer-owned bank as we know it.
+Bank Australia was first established in 1957 as CSIRO Co-operative Credit Society, merging with 72 other credit unions and cooperative banks during its history before rebranding as Bank Australia in 2015.

 As a 'responsible lender', Bank Australia does not lend to industries operating in: